-The Club's "other income" decreased by ₱0.420 million or by 31%, from ₱0.605 million in 2019 to ₱0.420 million this year.
+The Club's "other income" of P0.248 million this year is lower by P0.171 million or by 41% compared to the P0.420 million in 2021.
 Other income includes income from venue rentals, private golf cart storage, private locker rentals and unrealized fair value gain of the Club's UITF.

-Interest income amounted to 20.289 million which is higher than the 20.036 million in 2019.
-This include collected late payment charges from monthly dues and earned interests on bank deposits.
+Interest income amounted to P0.064 million which is lower than the P0.289 million in 2021.
+This includes collected late payment charges from monthly dues and earned interests on bank deposits.